untillpro/godif/README.md

 # Under the Hood

-- All functions works using static instance of `godif.Container`
+- All registration functions works with default instance of `godif.ContainerDeclaration`
+- ResolveAll creates default instance of `godif.ContainerInstance` which is used to init/finit/start/stop